The spinor bundle on loop space: Bundles of von Neumann algebras and bimodules

+We now turn to the existence question of the trivializations of the form $(\star)$.
+To this end, we introduce the following notion.

-\begin{definition}[Implementing bimodule] We say that $M$ is \emph{left implementing} (respectively \emph{right implementing}) if the map $\pr_\ell : \Imp(M) \to \Aut(A)$ (respectively $\pr_r : \Imp(M) \to \Aut(B)$) is a fiber bundle.
+\begin{definition}[Implementing bimodule] We say that a super $A$-$B$-bimodule $M$ is \emph{right implementing} (\emph{left implementing}) if the projection map $p_r : I(M) \to \Aut(B)$ (respectively $p_\ell: I(M) \to \Aut(A)$) admits a unit-preserving, continuous section in a neighborhood of the identity.
 We say that $M$ is \emph{implementing} if it is both left and right implementing. \end{definition}